VyacheslavPridchin/WildWood-Desktop/README.md

 # WildWood-Desktop.
-Hackathon Spring 2022 DSTU
+Hackathon Spring 2022 DSTU.
+Not maintained by developers.

 ## Problem
 Analysis of the image for the presence of a forest and finding a percentage on its surface.
 [Show full](https://github.com/VyacheslavPridchin/WildWood-Desktop/blob/main/Hackathon%20Problem.pdf)